Enjoy challah while supporting organizations addressing social and racial injustice!

 NeighborFood Meals is a Chicago based non-profit dedicated to financially supporting Black and Latinx owned restaurants and the neighborhoods they serve during the COVID-19 crisis.
 When the pandemic forced restaurant closures and a financial crisis, NeighborFood Meals founders immediately thought of those who would bear the brunt of the impact.By raising money to purchase meals from restaurant partners and donating the meals to Chicago communities in need, NFM is empowering restaurants to support their employees and provide jobs while feeding their communities.
 During such a tumultuous year, we encourage you to join us in baking a huge change in these Chicago communities’ lives.

 The Conscious Kid (TCK) is an education, research, and policy organization dedicated to equity and promoting healthy identity development in youth.
 TCK supports companies, organizations, families, and educators in taking action to disrupt racism and injustice.
-As the Challah Back Org for the month of February, The Conscious Kid will be receiving all profit from our challah sales.
-Through our work connecting people to the Jewish ritual of challah—a traditionally Jewish, braided bread—we will support and amplify The Conscious Kid's efforts leading racial equity work through education.
+As a Challah Back Org, we will support and amplify TCK's efforts leading racial equity work through education.
 By identifying the centrality of race and racism, we can begin the process of improving the lives of people of color (Kolivoski et al., 2014).

 The International Rescue Committee (IRC) responds to the world's worst humanitarian crises, helping to restore health, safety, education, economic wellbeing and power to people devastated by conflict and disaster.
 People arriving at the U.S. border have the right to request asylum without being criminalized, turned back, or separated from their children.
 We are committed to educating ourselves and our Challah Back Squad on the value of IRC’s work every day this month (and beyond).
 It's absolutely crucial that we do what we can to help keep families together, support vulnerable people worldwide, and provide refugees with a safe space to find their voice in the US.
 We hope you will join this month to support IRC and enjoy your favorite flavored challah!